-Some breeders and silver Lab enthusiasts believe that the genes for dilute color were always present in the breed, and they only became visible through a happenstance pairing of two dogs who had one copy of the gene (like all other recessive genes, the gene diluted color only shows up in a dog’s appearance when it occurs in pairs).
+Some dog breeders and Silver Lab enthusiasts believe that the genes for dilute color were always present in the breed, and they only became visible through a happenstance pairing of two dogs who had one copy of the gene (like all other recessive genes, the gene diluted color only shows up in a dog’s appearance when it occurs in pairs).

 Others, however, believe that Weimaraners were bred with Labrador retrievers.
 Weimaraners have the dilute color gene, and they all appear silver.

 The subject is quite controversial among Labrador lovers and breeders, and we’ll leave it to others to discuss the details of the issue – we’re primarily going to focus on their personality and care requirements (please see the “Resources” section at the bottom of this article for further reading material on the subject).